 To serve you better, we've assembled a list of our customers' most frequently asked questions.
 If you don't find your answer here, feel free to contact us.

 How could I have used this much water?

-You may not have - the numbers on your meter may have been transposed or hard to read.
-You could possibly have a leaky toilet or faucet that's difficult to detect.
+You may not have - You could possibly have a leaky toilet or faucet that's difficult to detect.
 Have you checked your system for a leak?
 Check out question # 8.
 You can take a meter reading and call the office and we'll work with you to solve the problem.

 What do I do if I am experiencing low pressure?